OpenGlobalMind/old-ogm-wiki/Meetings/Weaving The World, 2021-09-23.md

 Something that's one step more complex than Instagram, so that millions of people can use it?

+Pete's assertion: it's not simplicity that drives mass adoption, but utility, and in particular, social proof -- millions of other people already using it.

 Maps are what we create to make sense of the information that's there - a story or a dataset.
 Create an experience.
 Helps other people to get to the richer experience faster.

 Still have to learn - each individual - to have the experience.

 What if we are in a space of learning or creativity?